 9. Searle’s Construction of Social Reality

 How, against this background, are we to understand the contemporary philosophical debate around the ontology of social reality proposed by Searle in his Construction of Social Reality?
-Familiarly, Searle’s book is built around a premise of naturalism: “the world consists of entities described by physics and chemistry”, and he has remained faithful to this premise, in his fashion, ever since.
+As we have seen, Searle’s book is built around a premise of naturalism: “the world consists of entities described by physics and chemistry”, and he has remained faithful to this premise, in his fashion, ever since.
 Human beings are products of evolutionary biology; we are “biological beasts”.
 Social reality, too, from this naturalist perspective, consists of entities described by physics and chemistry.
 It consists of dollar bills and driver’s licenses, presidents and cathedrals, customs posts and supreme court buildings.
 President Obama is made of molecules, and so also was Prime Minister Berlusconi; and so also are the passports, speeding tickets, parliamentary digests, and price lists posted on the walls of Paris cafés.

-Searle went wrong in Construction, however, by failing to do justice to the fact that, in addition to such documents made of paper and plastic, there are also documents which belong rather to the digital world of computers.
-What, ontologically, are we to make of these?
-How, more generally, are we to understand the ontology of the new sorts of social entities whose existence has been made possible as a result of the workings of computers?
-As concerns the money in your computerized bank account, Searle himself initially conceived matters as follows:
+Our discussions in Chapters 4-6 have shown that Searle went wrong in Construction by failing to do justice to the fact that, in addition to such documents made of paper and plastic, there are also documents that belong rather to the digital world of computers.
+He subsequently emended this view and accepted that blips in computers (like the leather-bound ledgers that banks had previously used) merely represent money, in much the way that mortgage documents represent an underlying debt.
+In making this emendation, however, Searle is caught on the fork of a dilemma.

-all sorts of things can be money, but there has to be some physical realization, some brute fact – even if it is only a bit of paper or a blip on a computer disk – on which we can impose our institutional form of status function.

-Later, he retracted this view and accepted that blips in computers (like the leather-bound ledgers that banks had previously used) merely represent money, in much the way that mortgage documents represent an underlying debt (Smith and Searle 2003).

-In making this retraction, however, Searle is caught on the fork of a dilemma.
 For on the one hand his ontology is designed to do justice to the networks of claims and obligations, property relations and political rights, states, laws and corporations, which form the realm of social reality.
 But on the other hand such entities – including the money in your computerized bank account – are not “entities described by physics and chemistry”.
-Rather, they are what I called “free-standing Y terms”, entities resulting from applications of the X counts as Y formula in which there is no physical X to which the Y term in the formula corresponds.
-Certainly such Y terms are, in the final analysis, based on entities of this sort – there can be no money in your computerized bank account if there is no you, and if there are no servers, programmed in certain ways, and into which data has been entered by agents of the bank.
+Rather, they are what I have decided to call “free-standing Y terms”, entities resulting from applications of the X counts as Y formula in which there is no physical X to which the Y term in the formula corresponds.
+Certainly such Y terms are, in the final analysis, based on entities of this sort – there can be no money in your computerized bank account if there is no you, and if there are no servers, programmed in certain ways, into which data can be entered by agents of the bank.
 But still, because it is not itself an entity described by physics and chemistry, the money in your computerized bank account cannot find a place within Searle’s social ontology.
 At the same time, however, it seems that, just like the paper money in your pocket, the money represented in computers is able to be the bearer of status functions.

 10. Searle’s Making of the Social World

-Searle has proposed various strategies to resolve this dilemma.
-Already in Construction he argued that the Y-terms in the X counts as Y formula should actually not be seen as designating social objects at all, but rather mere possibilities of action:
+As noted in Chapters 4-5, Searle has proposed various strategies to resolve this dilemma.
+Already in Construction he argued that the Y-terms in the X counts as Y formula should actually not be seen as designating social objects at all, but rather mere possibilities of action.